How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 2011

-Dempo, by virtue of being the I-League champions, got a shot at the AFC Champions League but were eliminated by Al Sadd 2-0 in the playoffs.
-They reached the Round of 16 stage in the AFC CUp and got eliminated by Duhok FC of Iraq.
+Dempo by virtue of being the I-League champions got a shot at the AFC Champions League but were eliminated by Al Sadd 2-0 in the playoffs.
+They reached the Round of 16 stage and got eliminated by Duhok FC of Iraq.
 Whereas, East Bengal were knocked out from the group stages.

 |Fixtures